 The program is built on pathways, or broad topics, that include a variety of language and vocabulary lessons offered in both video and audio formats.

 Pricing is built into four different tiers that can be paid via subscription.
-The first tier is free for the first sevent days, while the Basic tier includes access to all lessons.
+The first tier is free for the first seven days, while the Basic tier includes access to all lessons.
 Premium and Premium Plus subscriptions include line-by-line audio translation and one-on-one chat features.
 Pricing starts at around $8 per month for a Basic subscription, roughly $25 per month for a Premium package, and about $47 per month for the Premium Plus bundle.
 If you sign-up for a two-year package of Basic, Premium, or Premium Plus courses, the prices go down by as much as 50%.

 Best for TOPIK Preparation : My Language Connect

 The Test of Proficiency in Korean, also known as the TOPIK, is a written exam administered by the Korean government to determine Korean language ability for university eligibility and career advancement.
 Test levels range in difficulty from one to six and often require specific practice and tutoring to achieve desired results.

 Based in Vancouver, Canada, My Language Connect is a language school specializing in Korean, Mandarin, Cantonese, and more.
 Instructors are native speakers, certified to teach foreign languages and experienced in educating students of all ages.
-Though My Language Connect offers in-person and group courses, they offer customized, lessons online for students preparing to take the TOPIK.
+Though My Language Connect offers in-person and group courses, it offers customized lessons online for students who are preparing to take the TOPIK.

 With one-on-one sessions via Skype, students have the opportunity to work closely with private tutors from My Language Connect to develop the listening, writing, reading, and speaking skills necessary to complete the TOPIK.
 Instructors use specialized textbooks and practice questions designed to prepare students for the exam.
 However, as courses are private, instructors have the freedom to adapt lessons to the specific needs of each student.

 Best for Learning Hangul : Talk To Me In Korean